flatironinstitute/labbox-ephys/doc/labbox_ephys_widgets_jp.md

 ## Prerequisites

-So far we have only tested in Linux, but it should work on OS X as well.
+This has been tested on Linux, OS X, and Windows Subsystem for Linux.
+If you have any trouble, please submit an issue report.

+**Step 1.** You must having a running kachery-p2p daemon.
+See [kachery-p2p](https://github.com/flatironinstitute/kachery-p2p) for information on setting this up.

-Create and activate a fresh conda environment (ideally with python=3.8).
+**Step 2.** Create and activate a fresh conda environment (ideally with python=3.8).
 For example: `conda create -n labbox-ephys-widgets python=3.8` and then `conda activate labbox-ephys-widgets`

-Install a recent version of jupyterlab:
+**Step 3.** Install a recent version of jupyterlab:

 ```
 conda install jupyterlab
 ```

-Also install a recent version of nodejs (>=12):
+Also install a recent version of nodejs (preferably >=15):

 ```
 conda install -c conda-forge nodejs